10 Pros and Cons of Living in Chicago

 And if you’re looking for finer dining, you’ve come to the right place.
 Chicago was once awarded Best Restaurant City of the Year by Bon Appetit and is home to more than 20 Michelin-starred restaurants!

-Con: The cost of living in Chicago can be high.
+Con: The Cost of Living in Chicago Can Be High.

 One of the major points to consider before moving is the cost of living in Chicago.
-According to BestPlaces, Chicago’s cost of living is about 7% higher than the U.S. average.
+According to BestPlaces, Chicago’s cost of living is about 6 percent higher than the U.S. average.
 So is it expensive to live in Chicago?
 Yeah, when you compare it to cities like Charlotte or Detroit.
 However, when you compare Chicago to cities like Los Angeles and New York, you’ll find the Second City is much more affordable.

-• The Shedd Aquarium
+- The Shedd Aquarium

-• The Art Institute of Chicago
+- The Art Institute of Chicago

-• The Field Museum
+- The Field Museum

-• The Museum of Science and Industry
+- The Museum of Science and Industry

-• The Lincoln Park Zoo
+- The Lincoln Park Zoo

-• And many more!
+- And many more!

-• Did you know Chicago is also home to over 600 parks?
-That’s right, you’ll never need to go far to enjoy greenspaces that host a variety of events throughout the year — such as festivals, sports competitions, shows, and musical performances.
+Did you know Chicago is also home to over 600 parks?
+That’s right, you’ll never need to go far to enjoy green spaces that host a variety of events throughout the year — such as festivals, sports competitions, shows, and musical performances.
 In addition, you’ll find Chicago has a world-class symphony orchestra, a thriving theater scene, and all kinds of dance companies to keep your schedule busy.

 Violent Crime Rates: Chicago, Illinois, USA

-Chicago’s overall crime rates have decreased since 2004, but reporting has been incomplete since 2020.
+Chicago’s overall crime rates have decreased since 2005, but reporting has been incomplete since 2020.

-Con: You can’t ignore the crime stats in Chicago.
+Con: You Can’t Ignore the Crime Stats in Chicago.

-For a more complete picture on crime levels in Chicago, visit the Brennan Center.
+For a more complete picture on crime levels in Chicago, visit the Brennan Center. |

 (Source: Blake Guidry via Unsplash)

-When weighing the pros and cons of living in Chicago, sports fans will fit right in as residents of the Windy City.
+When you’re weighing the pros and cons of living in Chicago, one thing will be obvious: Sports fans will fit right in as residents of the Windy City.
 When the Chicago Cubs finally won the World Series in 2016, they ended the longest championship drought in professional sports — 107 years without a title.
 The Cubs also play in the second oldest baseball stadium in use today, Wrigley Field (named after the chewing gum magnate), which is a ballpark everyone should see.
 The neighborhood around the stadium is called Wrigleyville, and it’s home to some of the best places to watch the game, grab a beer, or fly the “W” afterward.
 In fact, Chicago may be the best baseball city in the country, as Chi-town bleeds proudly for the White Sox, too.
 And it’s really one or the other; a White Sox fan is a White Sox fan, NOT a Cubs fan, and vice versa.

 In addition to baseball, you’ll also find super fans of the city’s basketball team, the Bulls; the football team, the Bears; and the ice hockey team, the Blackhawks.
 Even if you wouldn’t consider yourself a fan right now, the sports culture is so open and friendly, you’ll be accepted immediately by the Chicago fans.

 While it’s true that the nickname “Windy City” was used to refer to windbag politicians in Chicago’s past, it also has to do with the weather.
 Chicago’s right next to Lake Michigan, and while that’s a perk in the summer, it can be a little brutal in the winter.
 That’s because of a phenomenon called lake effect snow, which occurs when cold air sweeps over the warmer temperature of the lake and leads to biting winds and snow storms that sweep in and settle over the city.
 But locals never let the unpredictable weather get in the way of getting to work or having fun.
-Just make sure you invest in a good heavy coat and boots!
+Just make sure you invest in a good heavy coat and boots!On the flip side, the summers can be pretty hot, with an average high July temperature clocking in at 82°F, plus humidity.
+Of course, because Chicago is nestled next to the lake, you can expect some weather anomalies.
+50°F in February?
+Sure.
+Rain and snow on the same day?
+Why not?
+When it comes to the weather, residents learn to just go with the flow.

 Chicago has all kinds of job opportunities, whether you want to advance in your current career or start a new one.
 Major Fortune 500 companies call this city home, as well as all kinds of local businesses and even startups.
 You will find a variety of jobs in diverse industries, such as finance, healthcare, engineering, retail, and food services (to name a few).